mjftw/patchwork/README.md

 # Patchwork

-Patchwork is a library for finding the minimal differences between two data structures (a patch), and applying that patch to get an updated version.
+Patchwork is Elixir library for calculating the difference between two data structures, and applying that difference as a patch.
+Think git patches for for Elixir data structures.

-This is useful when transferring data between distributed processes, as it allows you to transfer only the difference, rather than the whole data structure.
+This is useful when transferring data in a distributed system, as it allows you to transfer only the difference, rather than the whole data structure.

 E.g.